informatics-isi-edu/deriva-docs/docs/_sources/concepts.md.txt

 ![Antibody model for RBK](/images/antibody_schema.jpg)

 DERIVA provides mechanisms for:
 - creating and modifying an ER model,
 - querying, adding and updating entities that conform to that model.

 The DERIVA platform uses _model introspection_ to continually track the current set of relationships between data and to adapt the user and programmatic interfaces to the current model.

 DERIVA keeps track of both the data files (or _assets_) and the model that organizes the data.

 Because DERIVA is used to support reproducible science, we generally assume that once an asset is made known to DERIVA (or ingested), its actual contents **will not change**.
 To ensure this, DERIVA uses an _object store_ called _HATRAC_ to hold assets.
 Other object stores such as AWS S3 may also be used but in any case, DERIVA models generally assume that the asset can be referred to uniquely by a URL, and that the contents of the asset will not change.
 DERIVA usually makes sure this is the case by **using checksums on every object**.

-The data model and instance information (TBD: what does this mean?) about specific entities are stored in our _data catalog_ which is called [ERMRest](ermrest/index.html).
+The data model and instance information about specific entities are stored in our _data catalog_ which is called [ERMRest](ermrest/index.html).
 ERMRest is a catalog service with a web services interface for:

 * modifying and retrieving the ER model,
 * creating and modifying new entities, and
 * specifying policies.

 Each ERMRest service is referred to by a URL in the form:
 ```
 https://mycatalog.isi.edu/ermrest/1
 ```

 DERIVA allows many catalogs to co-exist and each catalog is referred to by an integer catalog ID, so we might also have:
 ```
 https://mycatalog.isi.edu/ermrest/2.
 ```
 The catalog and assets can be accessed directly using a RESTful web services interface.
 However, to make it easy to use on a daily basis, DERIVA has a powerful, browser-based user interface called _Chaise_.
 Chaise is a model-driven user interface (UI), which means that it uses catalog introspection to dynamically adapt the UI to the current data model.
 Changes to the model, such as adding a new attribute or entity type, are immediately reflected in the user interface.

 The Chaise UI is highly configurable to specify how data is presented, which entities should be displayed and in what order, and many other display elements.

 To support this customization, Chaise uses an extensible set of [_annotations_](users-guide/annotations/) that are stored in the catalog along with the data model.

 DERIVA also has a programmatic interface written in Python called _deriva-py_.
 It is more convenient to use the Python SDK

 ## Assets